spinnylights/vulkan-notes/vulkan_notes.md

 row_maj[0] == first_col; // true
 ```

-GLSL always thinks of matrices in column-major terms aside from
+GLSL always thinks of matrices in column-major terms, aside from
 cases of memory layout.

 ## Shaders